 There maybe one, two or three that are potentially correct, but you’re looking for the single best one.
 The exam lasts 180 minutes in total.

-PLAB 1 is not testing recollection of knowledge – for example it is not looking to see how many causes you know of right heart failure.
+PLAB 1 can be passed with the right preparation.
+It is testing recollection of knowledge – for example it is not looking to see how many causes you know of right heart failure.

 It is designed to test your application of knowledge.
 It is expected that your knowledge is of a certain standard having completed your undergraduate degree eg MBBS – the idea now is to see how can you apply that knowledge – in essence to see whether you’ll be able to work in the UK environment.